 When people think about preparedness, it’s hard to imagine a more ubiquitous item than the backpack.

-It’s got a variety of names; the Bug Out Bag, the INCH bag, the GOOD bag, all of which are designed to evoke images of some wandering, steely-eyed hero with their backpack and AR-15, striding across the post-apocalyptic wasteland with cities burning behind them.
+It’s got a variety of names; the Bug Out Bag, the INCH bag, the GOOD bag, the Bailout Bag, the Go Bag, the Truck Bag — all of which are designed to evoke images of some wandering, steely-eyed hero with their backpack and AR-15, striding across the post-apocalyptic wasteland with cities burning behind them.

 One of our main goals is to get people to abandon the idea that emergencies look like that.

 A far more likely vision is overflowing sewage, people sick and filthy with diarrhea, and travel of no more than a couple miles from your home for scraps being handed out by the National Guard.
 If you’re well provisioned, you won’t be going out much, and if you evacuated ahead of the problem, your pack will help you while you travel and set up when you arrive at your destination.

 Your bag isn’t to keep you alive (that’s your job), it’s to sustain deliberate activity.
 It’s to facilitate your skill base and make those common tasks faster, safer, and easier.

 If you’re traveling by foot with nothing but what you keep in your pack, you’ve failed and there’s a word for what you are: A Refugee.

 Refugees don’t exactly have it good, and no matter what you pack, if you don’t have skill, mindset, and a plan, no bag will get you “bugged out”.